pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

   Also run command `bin/console messenger:consume pimcore_core` before the upgrade, so that `AssetUpdateTasksMessage` on the queue gets consumed.
 - [Events] Event `pimcore.element.note.postAdd` has been removed.
 Use `pimcore.note.postAdd` instead.
 Note: The event type changed from `ElementEvent` to `ModelEvent`.
 - [Asset] Removed VR Preview.
 For details please see [#14111](https://github.com/pimcore/pimcore/issues/14111)
+- [Permissions] Permission for DataObjects Classes has been structured in a more granular way to have more control.
+Field collections, objects bricks, classification stores and quantity value units now have their own permission.
 - [Translations] Translations Domains needs to be registered in order to be considered as valid.
 If you are using custom domains for translations (other than `messages` and `admin`), then it is required to register the domain in config below:
 ```yaml